sonalranjit/sonalranjit/content/projects/rinex-reader.md

 ---
 * Develop python functions to process RINEX observations and navigation files and store the data in data structures.
 * Develop python function to determine satellite position using the navigation files.
-* Develop python functitons to compute and apply ionospheric and tropospheric corrections, as well as satellite offsets, and apply them to observation pseudoranges where applicable.
+* Develop python functions to compute and apply ionospheric and tropospheric corrections, as well as satellite offsets, and apply them to observation pseudoranges where applicable.
-* Run an epoch by epoch least squares adjustmentt to determine the location and clock offset of the receiver.
+* Run an epoch by epoch least squares adjustment to determine the location and clock offset of the receiver.
 * Compute various DOP values using the covariance matrix from the least squares adjustment.
 * Determine the accuracy and precision of the solution.
 * Explain why the values were acquired.